orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   Fallback rule 1:

-    If the version is explicitly stated by officially by the project, do the following...
+    If the version is explicitly stated officially by the project, do the following...

     - List all versions from setup.py or pyproject.toml if possible.